stuffedwombat/stuffedwombat.github.io/about_qomp.md

 In the summer of 2020 we got  microfunded and I was able to quit my minimum wage job.
 We started making the final version of qomp.

 Because I was afraid of running out of money, I kept freelancing on the side, which ended up delaying the release of qomp by 3 months.
-This delay was worth it, both for my mental health as well as the quality of the game.
+This delay was worth it, both for my mental health and the quality of the game.